Skip to content

 For us the best part of the evening was not seeing Sarah Brightman do a Faye Dunaway.
 The last thing we need is a watered-down version of an original production, while also being distracted and bothered by whether the diva, placed centre stage and in a huge spotlight, could really sing!
 We therefore opted to see the more reliable alternate Norma and the result was, we think, a decent night at the theatre.
 Five stars?
 Uh, certainly not!

 It was far from a full house last night and the production has still 6 more weeks to go.
 We can only hope it won’t sink the the national opera company, which co-produced this and relies on its musical offering in the prestigious opera venue to be a money spinner to supplement and subsidise its costly and less popular operatic works.
 Otherwise, it might as well have chosen to stage Maury Yeston’s Titanic: The Musical instead.
-But wait, there’s already Titanique, the alternative musical spoof on the songs of Celine Dion and the blockbuster David Cameron movie already playing concurrently at the SOH.
+But wait, there’s already Titanique, the alternative musical spoof on the songs of Celine Dion and the blockbuster David Cameron movie coming up for a run in Sydney.

 Our ratings